-This is a 13-step guide to crafting a book outline that writes your book for you!
+This is a 13-step guide to starting your book with a book outline template that writes your book for you!

 You could jump off a bridge without a bungee cord, but unless it’s a small bridge, well, you’re dead meat.

-You need an outline to write your non-fiction book.
+You need a book outline to write your non-fiction book.

 It’s your lifeline.